balszeg/deep_learning_kishf4/README.md

 I set up the compulsary flags and settings in the toolkit, so the user doesn't have to.
 I didn't write about these details, but in the link above it can be read.

+The hyperparameters were chosen based on experimentation and recommendations.

 The logs file can be found in this Google Drive directory: [link](https://drive.google.com/drive/folders/1UGNP5xxmJBi1rSNGhlgMMS6hZDYlBaob?usp=sharing)

 As for the results, it can be seen on the test result, that it was a successful training.
 Altough I would say, the network may overfitted the dataset.